JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 * <include src="parallel-tests.md" include-id="alternative-dotnet-parallel-filtering-tc"/>

-## Aggregate Batch Build Artifacts
+## Access Parallel Builds' Artifacts from a Primary Build
 {product="tc"}

 When you run a build configurations that employs the [](parallel-tests.md) build feature, TeamCity splits a build into batches interconnected in an automatically generated [chain](build-chain.md).
 In previous version, [artifacts](build-artifact.md) produced during such builds were published in these individual batch builds, while a parent build had none.

 <img src="dk-artifacts-parallelTestsMain.png" width="706" alt="Artifacts in parallel testing"/>

-When viewing completed configuration builds, you could switch to the **Dependencies** tab to access these artifacts.
+As a workaround, you could switch to the **Dependencies** tab when viewing completed configuration builds.

 <img src="dk-artifacts-parallelTests.png" width="706" alt="Artifacts in parallel testing 2"/>